-Domestic government clients (including U.S. federal, state, and local governments), commercial clients, and international clients (including government clients outside the United States) accounted for approximately 81%, 14% and 5%, respectively, of our 2005 revenue and approximately 89%, 7%, and 4%, respectively, of our 2006 revenue.
+Domestic government clients (including U.S. federal, state, and local governments), commercial clients, and international clients (including government clients outside the United States) accounted for approximately 89%, 7% and 4%, respectively, of our 2006 revenue and approximately 92%, 6%, and 2%, respectively, of our 2007 revenue.
 Our clients span a broad range of defense and civilian agencies and commercial enterprises.
-We had more than 1,200 active contracts as of December 31, 2006, including task orders and delivery orders under General Services Administration Multiple-Award Schedule (GSA Schedule) contracts, each of which we consider a separate contract.
+We had more than 1,500 active contracts during 2007, including task orders and delivery orders under General Services Administration Multiple-Award Schedule ("GSA Schedule") contracts, each of which we consider a separate contract.
 Our contract periods typically extend from one month to as much as seven years, including option periods.
-Many of our government contracts provide for option periods that may be exercised at the election of the client.
-Our largest contract in 2006, The Road Home contract with the State of Louisiana, accounted for approximately 35% of our revenue for the year.
-In 2006, no other contract accounted for more than approximately 2% of our revenue.
-In 2004 and 2005, during which we did not have The Road Home contract, no single contract accounted for more than approximately 6% of our revenue.
-Including The Road Home contract, our top ten contracts in 2006 collectively accounted for approximately 46% of our revenue.
-In 2004 and 2005, during which we did not have The Road Home contract, our top ten contracts accounted for approximately 32% and 22%, respectively, of our total revenue.
-In 2006, we received approximately 35%, 11%, and 8% of our revenue, respectively, from our three largest clients, the State of Louisiana, DoD, and EPA.
-Most of our revenue is derived from prime contracts, which accounted for approximately 87%, 86%, and 89% of our revenue for 2004, 2005, and 2006, respectively.
-Unless the context otherwise requires, we use the term "contracts" to refer to contracts and any task orders or delivery orders issued under a contract.
+Many of our government contracts provide for option periods that may be exercised by the client.
+Our largest contract in 2007, The Road Home contract with the State of Louisiana, accounted for approximately 63% of our revenue for the year.
+In 2007, no other contract accounted for more than 1% of our revenue.
+In 2006, The Road Home contract accounted for approximately 35% of our revenue.
+In 2005 and 2006, no single contract accounted for more than 2% of our revenue.
+Including The Road Home contract, our top 10 contracts in 2007 collectively accounted for approximately 69% of our revenue.
+In 2005 and 2006, during which we did not have The Road Home contract for the full year, our top 10 contracts accounted for approximately 22% and 46%, respectively, of our total revenue.
+The dramatic increase from 2005 to 2006 was due to our award of The Road Home contract in June 2006.
+In 2007, we received approximately 63%, 5%, and 5% of our revenue, respectively, from our three largest clients, the State of Louisiana, HHS, and DoD.
+Most of our revenue is derived from prime contracts, which accounted for approximately 86%, 89%, and 94% of our revenue for 2005, 2006, and 2007, respectively.
+Unless the context otherwise requires, we use the term "contracts" to refer to contracts

-Our U.S. and international clients accounted for revenues of approximately \$129.5 million and \$10.0 million, respectively, in 2004, \$167.6 million and \$9.6 million, respectively, in 2005, and \$319.2 million and \$12.1 million, respectively, in 2006.
-Our U.S. clients include U. S. federal, state, and local governments and domestic commercial clients.
+Our U.S. and international clients accounted for revenues of approximately \$167.6 million and \$9.6 million, respectively, in 2005; \$319.2 million and \$12.1 million, respectively, in 2007.
+Our U.S. clients include federal, state, and local governments and domestic commercial clients.
 Non-profit entities and universities are considered commercial clients.
 The World Bank, the International Monetary Fund, and the United Nations are considered international clients, while the State Department and the U.S. Agency for International Development are considered U.S. government clients.
-In general, a client is considered international if the client's location is outside of the United States.
+In general, a client is considered international if it is located outside the United States.
 If we are a subcontractor, then the client is not considered to be the prime contractor but rather the ultimate client receiving the services from the prime contractor team.
-Our foreign operations pose special risks, as discussed below in "Risk Factors-Risks Related to our Business-Our international operations pose special and unusual risks to our profitability and operating results."
+Our foreign operations pose special risks, as discussed below in "Risk Factors-Risks Related to Our Business-Our international operations pose special and unusual risks to our profitability and operating results."